joebobfisher/udacity-neighborhood-project/README.md

 * Animate map marker when list item or marker itself is clicked.
 * Handle errors gracefully
     * Handle "can't load" or "can't reach site" for all APIs called.

+## Nice to Have

+* Add ability to add new locations or favorite locations
+* Incorporate build process that runs tests & minifies code
+* Add data persistence
+* Style markers differently
+* Keyboard shortcuts
+* Autocomplete in text filtering

 # Attributions and Stuff I Used